maniak-dobrii/maniak-dobrii.github.io/_posts/2015-9-22-understanding-ios-internationalization.md

 I assume reader is already familiar with basic internationalization facilities and approaches used in iOS apps development.
 The distinctions and details I cover in this article were a bit confusing for me when I first started introducing internationalization in my apps, so I decided to wrap it up for myself and any curious developer.

-It's a long read, but it's not necessary to read it all at once, you can hop to the interesting section via the links below:
+It's a long read, but it's not necessary to read it all at once.
+{: class="post-note" }

 * TOC
 {:toc}